Modified Bosonic Gas Trapped in a Generic 3-dim Power Law Potential: Introduction

 \section{Introduction}

-Several quantum gravity models suggest that the dispersion relation between energy and momentum for microscopic particles, must be modified as a consequence of the quantum structure of space--time \cite{Giovanni1,Claus0,Claus,Kostelecky}.

-A modified dispersion relation emerges as an adequate tool in the search for phenomenological consequences caused by this type of quantum gravity models.
-Nevertheless, the most difficult aspect in the search of quantum--gravity manifestations, is the smallness in the predicted effects \cite{Kostelecky}.
-If this kind of deformations are characterized for some Planck scale, then the quantum gravity effects becomes very small \cite{Giovanni1,Claus}.
-In the non--relativistic limit, the deformed dispersion relation can be expressed as follows \cite{Claus0,Claus} (in units where the speed of light $c=1$)
+The possibility of a deformation in the dispersion relation of microscopic particles, appears in connection with the quest for a quantum theory of gravity \cite{ami,Giovanni1,Claus,Claus1,Kostelecky,amelino1,5,12,13}.
+This entails, in some schemes, that a possible spacetime quantization has as a consequence a modification of the classical--spacetime dispersion relation between energy $E$ and (modulus of) momentum $p$ of a microscopic particle with mass m \cite{Giovanni1,Claus,Kostelecky}.
+A deformed dispersion relation emerges as an adequate tool in the search for phenomenological consequences caused by this type of quantum gravity models.
+Nevertheless, the principal difficulty in the search of quantum gravity manifestations in our low energy world, is the smallness in the predicted effects \cite{Kostelecky,amelino1}.
+If this kind of deformations is characterized, for instance, by some Planck scale, then the quantum gravity effects become very small \cite{Giovanni1,Claus}.
+In the non--relativistic limit, the deformed dispersion relation can be expressed as follows \cite{Claus,Claus1}

-Where $M_{p}$ ($\simeq 1.2\times 10^{28}eV$) is the Planck mass, $m$ is the mass particle in question, and $p$ is the momentum.
+in units where the speed of light $c=1$, with $M_{p}\simeq 1.2\times 10^{28}eV$ the Planck mass.
 The three parameters $\xi_{1}$, $\xi_{2}$, and $\xi_{3}$, are model dependent \cite{Giovanni1,Claus}, and should take positive or negative values close to $1$.
-Equation (\ref{ddr}) is the starting point in the search for small manifestations of quantum gravity at low energies.

-The use of Bose--Einstein condensation phenomenon as a tool in the search for some quantum--gravity manifestations in our low energy world, is not a new topic, and has produced an interesting series of studies in this direction \cite{Claus,Colladay,Donald,CastellanosCamacho,CastellanosCamacho1,eliasclaus}.
-However, as mentioned above, the corrections caused by some quantum--gravity manifestation, in the relevant properties associated to the Bose--Einstein condensate, are still very small to be measured, then the main goal is search the possibility to enhance such possible manifestations.

-The analysis of a Bose--Einstein condensation phenomena in the ideal case, weakly interacting, and with a finite number of particles, trapped in different types of potentials \cite{bagnato,grossmann,Giorgini,ketterle,Haugerud,Li,zijun,Salasnich,Zobay,yukalov,yukalov1,Jaouadi} shows that the main properties associated to the condensate, and in particular the critical temperature, depends strongly of the characteristics of the trapping potential in question, together with a non--trivial function of the number of particles.
-A logical step, is introduce a modified bosonic gas in this scenario and analyze the behavior of such systems in this quite general description.
-For this propose, let us define the next ``modified Hamiltonian''
+There is some evidence within the formalism of Loop quantum gravity \cite{Claus,Claus1,5,12} that indicates non--zero values for the three parameters, $\xi_{1},\, \xi_{2},\, \xi_{3}$, and particulary that produces a linear--momentum term in the non--relativistic limit \cite{5,13}.
+Unfortunately, as it is usual in quantum gravity phenomenology, the possible bounds associated with the deformation parameters, open a wide range of possible magnitudes, which is translated to a significant challenge.